grem11n/cost-exporter/README.md

 Thus, I have created another project that solves my special use case!

 There is however a general purpose [Cost Exporter by Grafana](https://github.com/grafana/cloudcost-exporter).
-You should probably use that one if you're planning to run things in production.
+You should use that one if you're planning to run things in production, because it's maintained by an actual company and not a random dude on the Internet, who spends half a year battling the weather-induced depresion.

 Still, by the time I discovered the Grafana's exporter, I have already started some work related to this one.
 In theory, this exporter should also be fairely extensible both in terms of the cloud probider support (see the